metomi/rose/sphinx/tutorial/rose/furthertopics/rose-stem.rst

 .. warning::

-   Rose Stem requires the use of `FCM`_ as it requires some of the version control information.
+   Rose Stem was designed to get version control information from `FCM`_.
+   Some features will not work if ``--sources`` are not FCM projects.

 Motivation